 A bit of Christmas science

-Several years ago my mother-in-law (ex) used to insist on giving me Christmas presents related to my work, so I ended up with some really useless stuff!
-You know the sort of thing " mouse mats that you can put family photos in " basically things that you would never take into the office.
-There was one exception to this truly classic pile of junk, a book called e-tales two in which there was a classic …
+I used to get Christmas presents related to my work, so I ended up with some really useless stuff!
+You know the sort of thing mouse mats that you can put family photos in basically things that you would never take into the office.
+There was one exception to this truly classic pile of junk, a book called e-tales two in which there was a classic.

 A bit of Christmas science